chinkan/chrome-ext-wizmuse/README.md

-# Website Summarizer
+# WizMuse

 ## Project Overview

-Website Summarizer is a browser extension that allows users to summarize web pages using various large language model (LLM) providers.
+WizMuse is a browser extension that allows users to summarize web pages using various large language model (LLM) providers.
 The extension provides a user-friendly interface to extract key points and generate concise summaries of the content on any webpage.

 ## Installation